shawnbrown/datatest/README.rst

 Stuntman Mike
 -------------

-If you need bug-fixes or features that are not available in the current official release, you can "pip install" the *unstable* development version directly from GitHub::
+If you need bug-fixes or features that are not available in the current stable release, you can "pip install" the development version directly from GitHub::

   pip install --upgrade https://github.com/shawnbrown/datatest/archive/master.zip

-All of the usual caveats of a bleeding-edge install should apply here.
-Only use an unstable development version if you can risk some instability or if you know exactly what you're doing.
+All of the usual caveats for a development install should apply---only use this version if you can risk some instability or if you know exactly what you're doing.
 While care is taken to never break the build, it can happen.

 Safety-first Clyde